Hopding/pdf-lib/docs/RELEASING.md

 # Release Process

 This document describes the process used to release a new version of pdf-lib.
 It serves as a useful reference for maintainers when they release a new version.
-Users may also find it useful to understand the process.
+Users and contributors may also find it useful to understand the process.

 ## Checklist